- In 2019 15.1 million students attended high school in the US.

 - The dropout rate is at an all-time low of 6% compared to the 15% college drop out rate.

-In the US, high schools traditionally signal the beginning of secondary education.
-They also hold a place of great importance in students’ educational careers.
-Thus, doing well in high school is often an indicator of a higher quality of life.
+In the US, high school signals the beginning of secondary education.
+It holds a place of great importance in students’ educational careers.
+Thus, success in high school is often an indicator of a higher quality of life.

 Due to the sheer size of the US population, there are a significant number of high schools and high school students.
-Therefore, it is important to look at several factors and indicators to gain a clear understanding of the entire educational structure.
+Therefore, it is important to look at several factors and indicators to gain a well-rounded understanding of the entire American educational system.

 High School Density

-High school density can be quite uneven throughout the US.
-This can be due to the size of a state, population density, or even whether a particular location can be classified as an urban or rural area.
+High school density can be quite uneven throughout the country.
+The irregularity of high school density in the US can be due to state size, population density, or whether a particular location can be classified as an urban or rural area.
 Thus, the numbers can vary quite a bit.

 - Of these, 2,845 are private schools.

-- District of Columbia isn’t a state, but does have the least number of high schools at 72 schools.
+- Although the District of Columbia is not a state, it has the lowest number of high schools at only 72.

 High School Students Demographics

-In addition to viewing the high school student population as a whole, it is just as important to consider the various demographics.
-In particular, this includes gender and race.
-These statistics help to determine how equal the American education system is.
+In addition to viewing the high school student population , it is important to consider the various demographics contained within the general population.
+Specifically, gender and race statistics help to determine the equality of the American education system.

 - The gender parity index (GPI) is 0.99, with slightly fewer girls than boys being enrolled in high school.